[CHECKLIST] 10 Safety Tips in the Grow Room

 Grow Room Safety Is Key

 The indoor cannabis cultivation environment is an exciting place, one brimming with life and growth.
 You’ve no doubt hired a supremely talented team to run the operation, but general reminders about grow room safety are always welcome.
-We’ve compiled 10 simple but essential tips for maintaining high safety standards in your grow rooms.
+We have compiled 10 simple but essential tips for maintaining high safety standards in your grow rooms.
 These tips are meant to be regularly applied, as safety is an ongoing process.
 Encourage your team to consistently review and adhere to the safety protocols for your grow room.

 Cannabis Cultivators Using ELEVATE by Pipp to Access 2nd Level Multi-Tier Racks